Weights & Strength

 Your body’s main goal in life is to survive.
 This is the sole purpose.
 To optimize its chances, it communicates via adaptation.
 The external environment, which is the stresses it faces, will cause it to respond in different ways to adapt.

-Training in the gym is basically a conscious attempt to communicate to your body, how you want it to adapt.
+Training in the gym is basically a conscious attempt to communicate to your body how you want it to adapt.

-Size & Strength, What’s the difference?
+Size & Strength: What's the difference?

 Volume is the number of sets and reps you do in any particular exercise.
 The more you do, the higher the volume.

-Building Muscle Size – Hypertrophy
+Building Muscle Size -- Hypertrophy

 To make your muscles bigger, you need to stress them.
 To do this, we use hypertrophy.

 Hypertrophy is achieved through volume training.
-You do not completely eliminate the weight; in fact, you still need a good amount of weight to achieve hypertrophy, but it will not be as extreme as when strength training.
+You do not completely eliminate the weight; you still need a good amount of weight to achieve hypertrophy, but it will not be as extreme as when strength training.

 When performing your main exercises, like bench presses and squats, you will focus on 70% of your one-rep max.
 The way hypertrophy works is through the accumulation of stress.

-Muscle failure is the goal, without hurting yourself of course.
+Muscle failure is the goal, without hurting yourself, of course.
 Protecting your joints during any exercise is especially important.

 Building Strength